Ginzburg-Landau equations on Riemann surfaces of higher genus: The Ginzburg--Landau Equations

 \begin{remark} There is a one-to-one correspondence between homomorphisms of $E$ and sections of line bundles: a homomorphism $E\ra E'$ is a section of the line bundle $E'\otimes E^{-1}$ and a section, $g$, of a line bundle $J$ defines the homomorphism $g: E\ra E':=J\otimes E$. \end{remark} \DETAILS{A uniformization of $X$ on its universal covering space has the advantage of lifting our equations (\ref{GLE}) to a simply connected domain. where they can be thought about independently of the complex structure on $X$; i.e., independently of $\G$.}

-The second group of our results deal with the uniformization of the line bundles over Riemann surfaces and of constant curvature connections on them.
-These results are not used in the proof of Theorem \ref{thm:GLE-RS-exist} in an essential way, but present a parallel story line.

-Indeed, Theorem \ref{thm:GLE-RS-exist} can be formulated and proved entirely on the trivial bundle, $\tilde E:= \tilde X \times \mathbb{C}$, over the universal cover, $\tilde X$, of $X$.
+Theorem \ref{thm:GLE-RS-exist} can be formulated and proved entirely on the trivial bundle, $\tilde E:= \tilde X \times \mathbb{C}$, over the universal cover, $\tilde X$, of $X$.
 While the approach taken in this paper is more economical, its uniformized version is more explicit.
+We present some details in Appendix \ref{sec:equiv-formul}.

 The second reason in pursuing the uniformized approach is that it offers a much more general definition of the (dynamical) stability solutions of the (lifting of the) GLE \eqref{GLE}, which disrupts the relation between the description on $X$ and its universal cover $\tilde X$ (see Proposition \ref{prop:proj-lift-sol}).
 This will be explained in more detail elsewhere.